obsidianplatform/Obsidian-Qt/README.md

 ```
 ./new-build.sh
 ```
-This generates a folder called *binarys* where the newly build binarys for *Obsidian-Qt* and *obsidiand* can be found.
+This generates a folder called *bin* where the newly buit binaries for *Obsidian-Qt* and *obsidiand* can be found.

-#### statically linked builds
+#### Statically linked builds
 Statically linked builds are prefered when the binary should be executable on other GNU/Linux systems.
 To build the binaries statically, just call the *new-build.sh*